 - small itchy blisters or bumps

 - a painless swollen sore with a black center

 - swelling in nearby lymph glands and tissue

 This is considered the mildest form.
 With treatment, it is rarely deadly.
-Without treatment, it may be fatal in 20 percent of cases.
+Without treatment, it may be fatal in

 This can come from eating raw or undercooked meat from an infected animal.

 - loss of appetite

 - flu-like symptoms